 Lachell Workman MFA ’15

-Last summer, Lachell Workman MFA ’15 (visual arts) was selected for the Shandaken Project residency program at Storm King Art Center.
-This summer, she returns as an alumna of the program to engage with visitors about her time there.
+In the summer of 2016, Lachell Workman MFA ’15 (visual arts) was selected for the Shandaken Project residency program at Storm King Art Center.
+The following summer, she returned as an alumna of the program to engage with visitors about her time there.

 The Shandaken Project supports cultural producers, primarily those who work in an interdisciplinary capacity or affect change in their respective disciplines, with a process-focused residency program on Storm King’s grounds.

-On Aug 4 and 5, as part of Storm King’s Wanderings & Wonderings program, Workman will present an explorative performance entitled “R.I.P.
-Tees: A Meditation on the Archive of Mourning,” which stems from the textile t-shirt works she explored during her residency.
+As part of Storm King’s Wanderings & Wonderings program, Workman presented an explorative performance entitled “R.I.P.
+Tees: A Meditation on the Archive of Mourning,” which stemmed from the textile t-shirt works she explored during her residency.
 Her work considers public and private monuments, street-side memorials, and the RIP t-shirt as a cultural device.